 Permaculture is more about connections within a system than about the individual elements within that system.
 Support each element (for example, a pond, a bee hive, mushroom logs, or chickens) with related elements, and understand how one element is needed as well as supported by other elements.
 This is the true application of permaculture, and the key to creating landscapes that are more self-sufficient, resilient, and continuously productive.
 An example of this on a small scale is a fruit tree guild (Figure G–5 and Figure G–6).
 In a fruit tree guild, when a tree is planted, several other plants are planted around the base of that tree.
 Each of the plants is chosen and placed intentionally for its ability to support the tree and surrounding plants in some way.
 A guild might include a productive fruit tree, a mulching plant, a plant whose roots slow erosion and hold soil, a plant that attracts beneficial insects, and a plant to block the wind.

-If you are interested in more information, there are many books about permaculture as well as workshops and permaculture designer certificate courses across North Carolina.
-Figure G–7 shows a spiral herb garden made using permaculture principles.
+Figure G–7 shows a garden made using multiple permaculture principles.
+If you are interested in more information, there are many books about permaculture as well as workshops and permaculture designer certification courses across the country.

 Other Publications in North Carolina Extension Gardener Handbook